-Once your sling is removed, you need to minimise movement in the arm on the same side as your pacemaker for six weeks after the pacemaker implant.
+Once your sling is removed, you need to restrict movement in the arm on the same side as your pacemaker for six weeks after the pacemaker is implanted.
 Do not lift your arm above shoulder level and avoid heavy lifting.
 This gives the tissue in the heart time to grow around the pacemaker leads to secure it to the heart wall and allows your wound site time to heal completely.
 To avoid the risk of getting a frozen shoulder, small frequent general movements are beneficial.
 You are able to push up from a bed or chair as long as this movement does not require you to lift you arm higher than shoulder height.
 You can weight bear - use a walking frame or any other walking aid that doesn't require you to lift your arm up.

-A certain level of exercise is good to stay healthy.
-It is advised however, to avoid strenuous activity in the first six weeks after the pacemaker implant before taking part in regular healthy exercise.
-Please talk to the team in the Pacemaker Clinic if you have concerns about physical activity.
+A certain level of exercise is good to keep you healthy.
+It is advised however, to avoid strenuous activity in the first six weeks after the pacemaker implant.
+Please talk to the team at the Pacemaker Clinic if you have concerns about physical activity.

-You can take part in most activities but it is advised to avoid contact sports to minimise the risk of damaging your pacemaker.
+It is advisable to avoid contact sports to minimise the risk of damaging your pacemaker.